-See &boundary_conditions namelist in section B.4.17 to specify auxiliary information and for further descriptions.
+See &boundary_conditions namelist in section B.4.18 to specify auxiliary information and for further descriptions.
+See &turbulent_diffusion_models namelist in section B.4.10 to specify auxiliary information.

 3.1 X-Symmetry, Y-Symmetry, and Z-Symmetry

 The symmetry condition in FUN3D enforces discrete symmetry.
 That is, if the mesh were mirrored about the symmetry plane and run as a full-span simulation, the residuals (and therefore the outputs, such as lift, drag, etc.) will be identical.
 The FUN3D automated tests include a case were a mirrored grid is compared to the symmetry boundary condition.
 Discrete symmetry is also enforced where multiple symmetry condition intersect (i.e., a corner of Y-symmetry and Z-symmetry).